-Our communal lounges are closed to customers, and our restaurants will also close on 5th November.
+Our communal lounges are closed to customers.
+All of our restaurants are open for take-away/delivery only.

 Please do not visit our Extra Care services if you, a member of your household or the person you are intending to visit, are experiencing symptoms of Covid-19.
 Symptoms include a new continuous cough, a fever, or a loss or change to your sense of taste and smell.
 If you or anyone in your household has these symptoms you will need to self-isolate.

-Some of our buildings are now re-opening, with a reduced capacity and safety measures in place.
+Some of our buildings are open, with a reduced capacity and safety measures in place.
 We are also continuing to complete work remotely.